madelineattableau/TC2019/LODS instructions.md

 ==

-The following lines of code should help you out.
+The following lines of code may help you out.
+The xxx represents code you must fill in yourself!

 ### Creating a dummy variable